How to Choose the Right Lightbulb

 Choosing a Lightbulb: Lumens

 The first characteristic to look at is lumens.
-The term “lumen” actually means “light,” and lumens are the amount of light the bulb emits.
+The term “lumen” means “light,” and lumens are the light the bulb emits.
 More lumens mean brighter light, while fewer lumens equal dimmer light.
 Standard 100-watt bulbs produce about 1600 lumens.
 By comparing the lumens and life of different bulbs of the same wattage, you can select the lightbulb that provides the best combination of light output and life span.

 The lumen levels of the lights in your home may vary widely, so here’s some guidance from the U.S. Department of Energy:

-• Use a 1600 lumen bulb to replace an incandescent bulb with 100 watts.
+• Use a 1600-lumen bulb to replace an incandescent bulb with 100 watts.
 You can opt for fewer lumens if you want something dimmer or more lumens for added brightness.

-• Select an 800 lumen bulb to replace a 60-watt incandescent bulb.
+• Select an 800-lumen bulb to replace a 60-watt incandescent bulb.

-• Use a 450 lumen bulb in place of a 40-watt incandescent bulb.
+• Use a 450-lumen bulb in place of a 40-watt incandescent bulb.

 Choosing a Lightbulb: Wattage